mdsage1/nf-synapse-challenge/README.md

 The `DATA_TO_MODEL.nf` workflow works with all data-to-model medical Challenges hosted at Sage, but its parameters need to be customized in order to work with your particular Challenge.
 Please use the following steps to get started:

 1. Complete the pre-requesites listed under [Prerequisites for Data to Model](#Prerequisites-for-Data-to-Model).
-2. Create a pull request with your Challenge profile added to `nextflow.config` (see [Configuring the Data to Model Workflow](#Configuring-the-Data-to-Model-workflow) for further instructions).
+1. From your forked repository, create a pull request with your Challenge profile added to `nextflow.config` (see [Configuring the Data to Model Workflow](#Configuring-the-Data-to-Model-workflow) for further instructions).
-3. The maintainers of this repository will work with you to ensure your container is integrated with the model-to-data workflow and the parameters provided in step 2 are valid.
+1. The maintainers of this repository will work with you to ensure your container is integrated with the model-to-data workflow and the parameters provided in step 2 are valid.
-4. Test the profile by making a submission to the evaluation queue represented by the given `params.view_id`.
+1. Test the profile by making a submission to the evaluation queue for your challenge task.
+This submission will then show up in the submission view for your evaluation queue, which is represented by the given `params.view_id`.
 The reviewer will manually run the model-to-data workflow to ensure this new submission is picked up and processed appropriately.
-5. If the workflow is successful, the pull request can be merged and automation will be configured in the backend.
+1. If the workflow is successful, the pull request can be merged and automation will be configured in the backend.

 ### Introduction